mdjibo2/alx-pre_course/README.md

-My first file in this repo updated direcly from GitHub.com
+My first file in this repo updated direcly from GitHub.com (the good one)